BairuiZhang/BairuiZhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, welcome to Barry's homepage.
-I am a senior in Computer Science at **Northeastern University** and a Research Assistant at **The Chinese University of Hong Kong, Shenzhen**, working with the [CUHKSZ NLP Group](https://freedomintelligence.github.io/) under [Prof. Benyou Wang](https://wabyking.github.io/old.html).
-My research focuses on Multimodal Large Language Models (MLLMs), AI for Healthcare, Fintech, Artificial General Intelligence (AGI), and Human-Computer Interaction.
+Hi!
+Welcome to Barry's homepage.
+I am a Computer Science senior student at **Northeastern University**, ranking in the **top 3 (2.6%)** of my major with an average score of **92.2**.
+I have consistently received scholarships and the "Merit Student" title in each academic year.
+I am also a Research Assistant at **The Chinese University of Hong Kong, Shenzhen**, affiliated with the [CUHKSZ NLP Group](https://freedomintelligence.github.io/) under the supervision of [Prof. Benyou Wang](https://wabyking.github.io/old.html).

-Academically, I rank in the **top 3 (2.6%)** of my major with an average score of **92.2**.
-I have received scholarships and the "Merit Student" title each year.
-My research experience includes participating in a Research Camp led by MIT Professor **[Manolis Kellis](https://web.mit.edu/manoli/)**, where I achieved an **A** (98) and ranked **1st** in my team.
+My research experience includes participating in a Research Camp led by MIT Professor **[Manolis Kellis](https://web.mit.edu/manoli/)**, where I earned an **A** (98) and ranked **1st** in my team.
+I have published a paper on data mining using the MIMIC IV Dataset (EI Search), worked on multimodal emotion recognition (NAACL, Under Review), authored a review paper (SCI JCR Q2), and hold two patents (ZL202330570881.0 & ZL202322388965.X).

+In competitions, I have achieved several international awards in mathematical modeling, including **Meritorious Winner (Top 7% in the world)** in the Interdisciplinary Contest in Modeling (ICM) and **First Prize (Top 5% in the world)** in the Asia and Pacific Mathematical Contest in Modeling (APMCM).

+My research interests include Multimodal Large Language Models (MLLMs), AI for Healthcare, Fintech, Artificial General Intelligence (AGI), and Human-Computer Interaction and actively seeking MPhil/Ph.D. positions and am open to self-funded MPhil opportunities in 2025 Fall.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).